Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Weather Breakdown by Season

-If you’re wondering when to visit Dorset, the answer depends on what you want from your trip.
+When should you visit Dorset, you ask?
+The answer depends on what you want out of your trip.

-Fall (Late September to mid-October) is arguably the most magical time.
-The town explodes with color, and you’ll want to stop every 5 minutes for photos.
+During the time from late September to mid-October.
+Fall is thought to be the most magical time.
+When you visit this vibrant little town, you’ll want to stop every five minutes!
 Temps range from 40°F to 65°F.

-Winter (December to March) is ideal for snow-lovers and anyone craving a cozy New England holiday.
-Many inns offer fireplaces, hot cocoa bars, and winter sports packages.
+The winter months of December through March are the best times to visit for people who love snow and want to experience a New England holiday.
+Fireplaces, hot cocoa bars, and winter sports packages are offered by many inns.
 Temps often hover around 25°F to 35°F.

-Spring (April to May) is quiet and peaceful—ideal for hiking and exploring without crowds.
+The period of spring (April to May) is mellow and quiet, which is perfect for hiking and exploring without a crowd.
 However, trails can be muddy, so pack accordingly.

 Crowd Levels and Peak Seasons